matthew-brett/eef-pre-pilot/python_and_jupyter.rst

 You can mix code and text cells in any order.

+We won't pay much attention to text cells for now, but they are very useful to weave explanation and code, to justify and explain your analysis.

 To move from one cell to the next, you can use Shift-Enter.
 When you do this inside a code cell, it will execute, and move to the next cell.

+Press Shift-Enter now, to move out of this cell to the next.

+******
+Python
+******

-Press Shift-Enter now, to move out of this cell to the next, then Shift-Enter again to run the text cell, and move again.
+What follows is a code cell.
+In fact, it is Python code.
+Press Shift-Enter to move out of this cell into the code code, and Shift-Enter again to execute the code cell.

 .. nbplot::

     >>> a = 10

-It doesn't look as if anything has happened, but when you did Shift-Enter in the cell above, the Jupyter Notebook sent the code off to be executed by `Python <https://python.org>`_.
-Python is a programming language with a simple syntax that many universities use for teaching.
-There is also a large community of scientists and tech companies that use Python for data analysis.
+Now you've executed the code cell, it doesn't look as if anything has happened, but when you did Shift-Enter in the cell above, the Jupyter Notebook sent the code off to be executed by `Python <https://python.org>`_.
+Python is a programming language with a easy-to-read syntax that is very popular for teaching, and for data analysis.
+It's very popular in academia, and in industry, especially for data analysis.

+.. what we have to cover

+   A variable as a name referring to something.
+   LHS and RHS
+   The type of a thing
+   Numbers
+   Strings
+   Lists
+   True and False
+   Functions
+   Sum

 The code cell above takes the *number* 10, and puts it into a *variable* called ``a``.
 Now, when we use the variable ``a``, it will carry the value 10.